ambossIconambossIcon

 • Genetics

-• Strong underlying predisposition
+• Strong genetic component

-• Many genes have been found to be associated with autism spectrum disorders
+• Many genes are associated with ASD.

 Icon of a lock